imatge-upc/readai/README.md

 [logo-upc]: ./logos/upc.jpg "Universitat Politecnica de Catalunya"
 [logo-ub]: ./logos/ub.png "Universitat de Barcelona"

-How do computers see ?
-How can they understand the contents of a scene captured by a camera ?
-The Computer Vision Reading Group addresses these problems, with special emphasis with <strong>deep learning</strong> and <strong>big data</strong> applications.
+How do computers learn ?
+Can the see, listean or reason the way humans do ?
+The Artificial Intelligence Reading Group (ReadAI) addresses these problems.

 The reading group will meet at UPC and UB analyze a recent scientific publication.
 Each week, a different member of the group will prepare a set of slides to be shared and discussed with the attendees, who will have also previously read the paper.
 UPC-MET students will receive the corresponding ECTS according to their activity before and during each session.
 If you are interested in attending, send an e-mail to professor [Xavier Giró](xavier.giro@upc.edu) from the [UPC Image Processing Group](http://www.imatge.upc.edu/).